jen-taylor-shopify/JavaScript-fundamentals/recursion.md

 ### 3. Recursive traversal
 - Iterating over data structures with nested data might require you to write nested subloops, which can get messy really quickly
 - Recursion allows you to split similar tasks into smaller subtasks while keeping the code simple and easy to maintain
+- An example of this is traversing a tree structure (like the DOM).
+It is much cleaner to use a recursive function than nesting iterative loops.

 ## What are the drawbacks?